Boggs Lake Ecological Reserve: Flora and fauna

 The forest includes softwoods such as ponderosa pine and Douglas-fir and hardwoods such as black, canyon, and live oak trees, as well as madrone trees.

 Other plants at Boggs Lake include poison oak, manzanita, wild pea, bracken fern, coyote thistle, wild mustard, and California or ground rose.

 Wildlife include deer, coyote, jackrabbit, chipmunk, gray squirrel, raccoon, skunk, bobcat, and fox.

 Birds use the vernal pool as a rest stop on migration flights as well as year-round habitat.
 During a five-year period from 1982 to 1987, 139 species of birds were observed at Boggs Lake, including both bald and golden eagles.

 Other bird species seen are the pygmy nuthatch, pileated woodpecker, hermit warbler, purple martin, red-winged blackbird, ruddy duck, marsh wren, mallard, and California quail.

 Endangered plants

 The Boggs Lake hedge-hyssop was discovered in 1923 in Lake County.
 It grows to a height of about four inches and has lance-shaped leaves and small yellowish-white flowers that bloom from April to August.
-It is found in vernal pools, marshy area,s and at the edges of lakes and cattle ponds and can bloom in as many as two inches of water.
+It is found in vernal pools, marshy areas, and at the edges of lakes and cattle ponds and can bloom in as many as two inches of water.

 The few-flowered Navarretia is a member of the Phlox family and was first collected northwest of the town of Lower Lake in 1945.
-It is an annual herb with lobed leaves, grows to a height of almost two inches,s and has tubular white or purple flower clusters.
+It is an annual herb with lobed leaves, grows to a height of almost two inches, and has tubular white or purple flower clusters.
 It germinates under water like many vernal pool species.
 May and June are when the plants bloom after the pool has dried.